nerevar/anki_image_search_v2/README.md

 This project is under [GPLv2](./LICENSE).

 ## Why
-The main reason I did that, is to make learning other languages more comfortable for me (and others) because original Image Search addon, which uses Google Images Search, looked abandoned and didn't work.
+The main reason I did that, is to make learning other languages more comfortable for me (and others) because original [Image Search](https://ankiweb.net/shared/info/885589449) addon, which uses Google Images Search, looked abandoned and didn't work.
 And, of course, because of 2 free evennings :)

-Also, original author of addon writes, that he knows just how important it is to be able to point at pictures and recall words without going through a translation phase.
+Also, I agree with original author of addon: he writes, that he knows just how important it is to be able to point at pictures and recall words without going through a translation phase.
 He got annoyed doing it by hand at around 20 cards.